italia/eudi-wallet-it-docs/docs/en/registry.rst

 The components of the Registry Infrastructure are designed to support various operational phases of the IT-Wallet ecosystem, each involving specific interactions between entities.
 The main Journeys below illustrate the operational interactions that read the Registry Infrastructure.
-The complementary journey that populates the registries is the onboarding registration, which registers the entities, the Authentic Sources, the claims, the schemas and the Credential types, as described in :ref:`onboarding-system:Onboarding Processes`.
+The complementary journey that populates the registries is the onboarding registration, which registers the entities, the Authentic Sources, the claims, the schemas and the Credential types, as shown in Figure :ref:`fig_registry_infrastructure` and described in :ref:`onboarding-system:Onboarding Processes`.

 Catalog Browsing
 ^^^^^^^^^^^^^^^^